Gutter-Guys/Gutter_Rat/GR9/README.md

 ### Mounting Hardware
 At this point, you should have the motors mounted, the ilders completed and mounted, Gantry Brackets completed, EVA and only the Gantry Mounts in place on the Y rails.
 If not, go back and finish these steps first.

 First, add the two Gantry Brackets to the X extrusion.
 They should slip on and be firm but able to be moved without to much effort.
 You will need to adjust these later on, so its important they can move.
-Add the two M5x10mm screws and drop nuts now but do not over tighten yet.
+Add the two M5x6mm screws and drop/t nuts per side now but do not over tighten yet.

 Now, position the X extrusion in the printer so that it sits on the two Gantry Mounts attached to the Y rails.
 Use M3 screws to attach to the Gantry Mounts.
 You should now have the X extrusion mounted and it should slide easily on the Y rails.
 If not, adjust the Gantry Brackets on the X extrusion until it does move easily. **DO NOT FORCE IT!**